twiedenmann/ulauncher-openlistedfile/README.md

 This is an experimental extension for [Ulauncher](https://ulauncher.io) which shows a list of files defined in a local config file and opens the selected.

-This is a easy way to have access to regular used files in ulauncher.
+This is an easy way to have access to regular used files in ulauncher.

 The config file (configurable, default '~/.config/openlistedfile.conf') has one entry per line: